⚠️ This tutorial is outdated

 At the time of this writing, the xk6-kafka extension provides the following APIs:

 Some of the APIs mentioned above do accept additional optional parameters meant for authentication and message compression.
-Refer to more examples for additional information.
+Refer to the “More examples” section below for additional information.

 By default, k6 does not support testing Kafka.
 Building k6 with the xk6-kafka extension creates a k6 version with the capabilities to test Kafka producers and consumers.